March 21, 2018

-Sunday, December 10th, 8 AM – Clancy & Gracie Koch
+Sunday, March 25th, 8 AM – Clancy & Gracie Koch

-10 AM –Brody & Madison Schindler
+10 AM –Brody & Brooke Schindler

 ST. PAUL PAROCHIAL SCHOOL EMPLOYMENT OPPORTUNITY… SPPS is looking for an afternoon bus driver to transport students from St. Paul to the Gervais/Woodburn area.
 All training and licensure will be paid by SPPS.
 This would be a perfect part-time job for someone who enjoys working with children.
 Please pass the word along to anyone you know who may enjoy this opportunity.